dimarudik/bublik/README.md

 ```

 ### Step 1
-You have to stop changes at the source db (Oracle)
+You have to stop changes of movable tables at the source db (Oracle)

 ### Step 2
 Prepare chunks of tables in Oracle<br>